 The USS Claude V. Ricketts was built by the New York Shipbuilding Corporation at Camden, New Jersey.
 The ship was placed in commission on 5 May 1962 under the nomination of USS Biddle.
 However, the name of the ship was changed in July 1964 to honor Admiral Claude V. Ricketts.
-Between June 1964 and almost until the end of 1965, the vessel was to participate in a manning experiment for a Multilateral Force (MLF).
-Besides personnel from the U.S., the experiment was meant to include sailors from Greece, Italy, United Kingdom, Netherlands, Turkey and West Germany.
+Between June 1964 and almost the end of 1965, the vessel was to participate in a manning experiment for a Multilateral Force (MLF).
+Besides personnel from the U.S., the experiment was meant to include sailors from Greece, Italy, the United Kingdom, the Netherlands, Turkey, and West Germany.
 Even though the MLF never reached completion, the Secretary of the Navy, Paul Nitze, determined that the project on the Claude V. Ricketts was a success and awarded the ship with a Navy Unit Commendation for its 18-month efforts devoted to it.
-After the manning project, the Claude V. Ricketts was deployed to the Mediterranean Sea starting with 1966 up until 1973.
+After the manning project, Claude V. Ricketts was deployed to the Mediterranean Sea starting in 1966 and up until 1973.
 At the end of the tour, the ship docked at Norfolk Naval Shipyard to undergo repairs for 10 months.

 By July 1975, the vessel was sailing to the Mediterranean again.
 The Claude V. Ricketts assisted the USS Belknap (CG-26) when the latter accidentally collided with the USS John F. Kennedy (CV-67) in November 1975.
-The Claude V. Ricketts helped with damage control and with tending the injured, receiving a Navy Unit Commendation for its actions.
+The Claude V. Ricketts helped with damage control and with tending to the injured, receiving a Navy Unit Commendation for its actions.
 In October 1976, the ship left for the Mediterranean Sea once more and then it was ordered to complete a six-week mission alongside the Brazilian Navy.
 For its service between October 1976 and September 1977, the ship was awarded a Navy Expeditionary Medal.

-Beginning with September 1977 until October 1978, the Claude V. Ricketts entered the Philadelphia Naval Shipyard for repairs.
+Beginning from September 1977 until October 1978, Claude V. Ricketts entered the Philadelphia Naval Shipyard for repairs.
 After refresher exercises, the ship joined the US Middle East Force with the 6th Fleet.
 For its service between November 1979 and February 1980, the Claude V. Ricketts received another Navy Expeditionary Medal.
 In January 1981, the ship sailed to Northern European waters to cooperate with the Standing Naval Force Atlantic and it had the chance to make port visits in eight countries and 15 cities.
 For this deployment, the vessel received a Meritorious Unit Commendation.
 From 1983 to 1984, the Claude V. Ricketts was commanded to Lebanon after the bombings in Beirut and it received the Armed Forces Expeditionary Medal for its three deployments in the area.

-On 31 October 1989, the Claude V. Ricketts was placed out of commission at Norfolk Naval Station, Norfolk, Virginia.
+On 31 October 1989, Claude V. Ricketts was placed out of commission at Norfolk Naval Station, Norfolk, Virginia.
 The ship was sold for scrapping in December 2001.

 Asbestos Risks on the USS Claude V. Ricketts (DDG-5)